 Death of brain tissue due to inadequate blood supply or haemorrhage within the skull resulting in permanent neurological deficit with persisting clinical symptoms.
-For the above definition, the following are not covered:

-- transient ischaemic attack; - traumatic injury to brain tissue or blood vessels; - death of tissue of the optic nerve or retina / eye stroke.
+- transient ischaemic attack - traumatic injury to brain tissue or blood vessels - death of tissue of the optic nerve or retina / eye stroke.

-11.2 Additional illnesses
+10.2 Additional illnesses

-Aorta graft surgery - for disease
+Aorta graft surgery - for disease to the aorta